REFFIX-BR/LiaCore/replit.md

 **Private Notes System**: Internal collaboration feature allowing agents to leave private notes on conversations for team visibility.
 Notes are conversation-specific, timestamped, and show author information.
 Accessible via dialog interface with button in chat controls.

+**Conversation Verification System**: Supervisor workflow tracking system to prevent duplicate conversation reviews across shifts.
+Supervisors can mark conversations as verified (with timestamp and supervisor ID stored).
+Visual indicators (green CheckCircle2) appear on verified conversations in all views.
+Verification automatically resets when client sends new message, ensuring supervisors re-review conversations after new customer input.
+Verification button available only for admins/supervisors in ChatPanel.

 ### System Design Choices
 - **Conversation Prioritization**: Color-coded wait time indicators and sorting by timestamp.
 - **Admin Tools**: Features for mass-closing abandoned conversations, reprocessing stuck messages, and managing system configurations.